grafana/k6-operator/docs/crd-generated.md

-K6Configmap describes the config map script location
+K6Configmap describes the location of the script in the ConfigMap.

 <table>
     <thead>